SequoiaSan/SimpleMusicPlayer/README.md

 ![Play Playlist Node](images/play_playlist_node.png)

-Designed to play a sequence of tracks from a `SimpleMusicPlaylist` Blueprint.
+Designed to play a sequence of tracks from a `Simple Music Playlist`.

 ### Node Inputs
-- **Track Class**: Assign a Blueprint created from the `SimpleMusicPlaylist` class.
+- **Playlist**: Assign a playlist created through menu `Audio -> SimpleMusicPlayer -> Simple Music Playlist`
 - **Transition**: If enabled, the playlist continues across map/level changes without restarting.
+- **Cross Fade**: If enabled, the track starts to fade in while the previous one starts to fade out.
-- **Time Per Track**: Default duration (in seconds) for each track in the playlist.
-Applies to tracks without a custom duration set in the `Optional Info` section.
+- **Cross Fade Time**: Specifies the duration (in seconds) for the crossfade transition to complete.
-- **Time To Fade**: Percentage of the track’s duration (e.g., 0.02 = 2%) at which fading begins when switching tracks.
-For example, a 2-minute track with 2% fade starts fading at 1:56.
-Applies to tracks without a custom fade out duration set in the `Optional Info` section.
-- **Shuffle**: If enabled, tracks play in random order.
 - **Force Play**: If enabled, the playlist restarts from the beginning when node executed, even if `Transition` is active.

-### Creating a SimpleMusicPlaylist Blueprint
+### Creating a Simple Music Playlist
-The `SimpleMusicPlaylist` Blueprint can be found here:
+The `Simple Music Playlist` can be found here:
 ![SimpleMusicPlaylist](images/simplemusicplaylist.png)

-A newly created `SimpleMusicPlaylist` Blueprint has this thumbnail:
+A newly created `Simple Music Playlist` has this thumbnail:
 ![SimpleMusicPlaylist Thumbnail](images/simplemusicplaylist_thumbnail.png)

-#### SimpleMusicPlaylist Structure and Options
+#### Simple Music Playlist Structure and Options
 ![SimpleMusicPlaylist Structure](images/simplemusicplaylist_structure.png)

 - **Audio File**: Select the desired Wave asset.
 - **Optional Info**:
-  - **Time To Play**: Duration (in seconds) the track loops.
-Overrides the node’s `Time Per Track`.
-  - **Time To Fade Out**: Percentage of the track’s duration (e.g., 0.02 = 2%) at which fading begins.
-For example, a 2-minute track with 2% fade starts fading at 1:56.
   - **Preserve Position**: If enabled - during shuffle, this track retains its position in the playlist.
 Useful for ensuring a specific track (e.g., an intro) always plays first.
+  - **Time to Fade In**: Specifies the time (in seconds) for the track to fade in when it starts playing.
+  - **Time to Fade Out**: Specifies the duration (in seconds) for the track to fade out when transitioning to another track.
   - **Volume**: Set the playback volume (0.0 to 1.0).
   - **Base BPM**: Define the track’s base beats per minute.
   - **Max BPM**: Set the maximum BPM for variable speed playback.
+  - **Time To Play**: Duration (in seconds) the track loops.
 - **Sound Class**: Assign a Sound Class to each track from playlist for audio mixing.
+- **Fading Between Tracks**:
+  - **Default Time to Fade In**: Specifies the default duration (in seconds) for a track to fade in when it starts playing.
+This value can be overridden by the track's optional fade-in time setting.
+  - **Default Time to Fade Out**: Specifies the default duration (in seconds) for a track to fade out when transitioning to another track.
+This value can be overridden by the track's optional fade-out time setting.
+- **Shuffle**: Shuffles the tracks in the playlist.
+- **Default Play Time Per Track**: Specifies the default duration (in seconds) for each track to play.
+This value can be overridden by the track's optional 'Time To Play' setting.

 ---